CodelyTV/terraform-course/README.md

 </p>

 <h1 align="center">
-  🐘🎯 Terraform CICD - terragrunt - tfsec - infracost
+  🪐 Terraform CI/CD - terragrunt - tfsec - infracost
 </h1>

-This repository contains a basic Terraform CICD.
+This repository contains a basic Terraform CI/CD.
 Designed to store all the IaC code on a mono-repo with high tfstate granularity.
 Supports multi-account and regions.

+Here you have the course explaining all the examples available in this repository: [Terraform: Buenas prácticas llevando tu infraestructura a código](https://pro.codely.com/library/terraform-buenas-practicas-llevando-tu-infraestructura-a-codigo-193451/479241/about/) (Spanish)

 ### Requirements